-We come back to Unicode, which as we mentioned above, is a character set created to enable support of any written language worldwide.
-Now you might find a language or two lacking Unicode support for its script but that is becoming extremely isolated.
-For instance, currently Javanese, Loma, and Tai Viet are among scripts not yet supported.
-Arcane until you need them I suppose.
+We come back to Unicode, which, as we mentioned above, is a character set created to enable the support of any written language worldwide.
+Now, you might find a language or two lacking Unicode support for its script, but that is becoming extremely isolated.
+For instance, currently, Javanese, Loma, and Tai Viet are among the scripts not yet supported.
+Arcane until you need them, I suppose.
 I remember a few years ago when we were developing a multi-lingual site which needed support for Khmer and Armenian, and we were thankful that Unicode had just added their support a few months prior.
 If you have a marketing requirement for your software to support Japanese or Chinese, think Unicode.
 That’s because you will need to move to a double-byte encoding at the very least, and as soon as you go through the trouble to do that, you might as well support Unicode and get the added benefit of support for all languages.

 If your application supports Unicode, you are ready to take on the world.